This presentation is part of the International Cemetery Preservation Summit, April 8-10, 2014 Niagara Falls, NY.

 Reimagining August Bloedner’s 32nd Indiana Infantry Monument (1862) by Sara Amy Leach

-Sara: The most fun I have at work is collecting postcards, cemeteries off off Ebay and garage sales (laughter).
+Sara Amy Leach: The most fun I have at work is collecting postcards, cemeteries off of eBay and garage sales.
 Good afternoon, this presentation is essentially phase tow of a ten year project by the national cemetery association to address the needs of it’s 30nd Indiana Infantry monument.
 Created in early 1862, it is the oldest Civil War monument as we know of.
 Phase one, conservation of the original artifact, was presented by Conservation Solutions Inc. at the Nashville Nationwide Summit in 2009.
 Phase two, which I will tell you about, is about the creation of a successor monument that we placed back in Louisville’s Cave Hill National Cemetery in Kentucky.

 NCA and it’s advisers and stakeholders including prime contractor Heritage Preservation Inc., strived to find the right word for what we aimed to achieve.
 It’s not a replica or facsimile.
 It’s not a replacement and it’s not really new.
 We agreed that it was the successor 32nd Indiana Infantry Monument, and it was dedicated in 2011.
 But before I go there, I want to give you a brief recap of phase one; and this is a remarkable monument. …